auth0/docs/articles/quickstart/backend/java-spring-security5/interactive.md

 ## Create the Domain Object {{{ data-action=code data-code="Message.java#1:11" }}}

+To make your endpoint return a JSON, you can use a [POJO](https://en.wikipedia.org/wiki/Plain_old_Java_object) (Plain Old Java Object).
+The member variables of this object is serialized into the key value for your JSON.
 Create a new class named `Message`.
 This will act as a simple domain object to return during the API calls.

 ## Create the API controller {{{ data-action=code data-code="APIController.java" }}}